Herais/NLP_Learning_by_Selective_Data/README.md

 # NLP_Cross_Professional_Learning

-This project uses NLP abstractive summarization task to explore cross-field training and its effect on the model's capabilities.
-The task here is for the language model to predict a title given a body of content.
+This project uses NLP abstractive summarization task to explore cross-field training and its effect on the model's capabilities, the result sgeds light to ustilizing training data selection to teach models specific skill sets.

+In this experiement, BERT-based language model if finetuned to predict title given a body of context.

-In the experiment, we trained three models using the same algorithm and based off the same pretrained BERT model:
+In the experiment, three models were trained using the same algorithm and based off the same pretrained BERT model:
  (1) The Star-chaser Model - a model trained solely with short movie synopsis and movie titles;
  (2) The Scholar Model - a model trained solely with the content of scientific research papers and their titles;
  (3) The Know-it-all Model -  a model trained with both training sets from (1) and (2） above.